 This is dependent on the application being complete.
 If the Firearms Licensing Team have to contact you to follow up on anything then your application could take longer to process.

-You'll need the following to complete your application (either by post or online):
+You'll need the following to complete your application:

 Your details, including:

-- your completed GP form - you'll need to download this and have your GP fill it in.
-Then send it to us with your application.
+your completed GP proforma - you'll need to download this and have your GP fill it in.
+Then send it to us with your application or upload it as part of your online application

 Details about any offences or written cautions (including speeding but not parking offences or fixed penalty notices):